 As a financial advisor working with many young families, I am regularly discussing college planning.
 Many of my clients want to help their children with the constantly growing college tuition.
-Currently, the amount of US student debt is $1.56 trillion spread among 45 million borrowers.
+Currently, the amount of US student debt is $1.56 trillion, spread among 45 million borrowers.
 By 2023, 40% of borrowers can default on their loans.
-I am not running for a president, but I am very curious about the upcoming debate about fighting the upcoming student debt in America.
+I am not running for president, but I am very curious about the upcoming debate about fighting the upcoming student debt in America.

 One recent proposal from the Republican party was to allow 529 plan participants to pay off student debt.